hauntsaninja/boostedblob/CONTRIBUTING.md

 ## Running tests

 Run `./test.sh` to run tests.
+If you like tox, `tox` should also work.

 This will run tests with some hardcoded cloud locations, which you may not have access to.
 Instead, use `BBB_TEST_LOCATIONS` to tell tests what locations to use.
 E.g.,